Applications for ACURF are not currently being accepted.

 To get in touch with the Research Grants team, please email us at firstname.lastname@example.org or call us on ext 2530.
 We look forward to assisting you in bringing your proposal to a polished pitch!

 The EOI form allows you to lodge your research idea with the ODVCR and work towards relevant funding opportunities, particularly (but not exclusively) the Category 1 grants.
-Please email the Grants Management Team to request a copy of the form.
+Please email the Research Grants Team to request a copy of the form.

 Please email the Research Grants Team to request this toolkit of resources.
 It includes: